 Schedule K-1 Tax Form: What Business Owners Need to Know

-If you are involved with a partnership, limited liability company (LLC), S corporation or a trust as either an owner or administrator, chances are you’ve heard of the Schedule K-1 tax form.
-The K-1 tax form is an annual form sent by the entity to each of its owners detailing their share of its taxable income or losses.
+If you’re involved with a partnership, limited liability company (LLC), S corporation or a trust, chances are you’ve heard of the Schedule K-1 tax form.
+The K-1 tax form is an annual form sent by a company or trust to each of its owners detailing their share of its taxable income or losses.

 When you receive a K-1, you must include the information in your personal state and federal tax returns to avoid facing penalties.
 If you’re the administrator preparing K-1s to send to owners, you need to be aware of what information to include and the deadlines for issuance.